Convention for implementing entrypoints

 #define LLVM_LIBC_SRC_CTYPE_ISALPHA_H

-namespace LIBC_NAMESPACE {
+namespace LIBC_NAMESPACE_DECL {

 int isalpha(int c);

-} // namespace LIBC_NAMESPACE
+} // namespace LIBC_NAMESPACE_DECL

 #endif LLVM_LIBC_SRC_CTYPE_ISALPHA_H